 “It was part of the deal to make sure we could get a (two-thirds) vote to extend the cap-and-trade program,” Democratic Assemblyman Eduardo Garcia of Coachella told CALmatters.

-Wieckowski said he was dubious about whether such a deal was made, but insisted that he would urge the Legislature to negate any such previous agreements by passing next year’s budget bill with explicit instructions to the air board.
+Wieckowski said he was dubious about whether such a deal was made, but insisted that he would urge the Legislature to negate any such previous agreements by passing a 2018 budget bill with explicit instructions to the air board.

 “Whatever people are saying now, I could care less,” he said in an interview.
 “We do this all the time.
 We say, ‘This is not what we expected,’ so we fix it.
 Let’s give Jerry Brown a taste of his own medicine.
 We are going to use a budget trailer bill to legislate.
 Let me just throw it out there.
 How about language (in the budget bill) that says ‘You shall reduce the industry assistance level to 75 percent.’